Lunnasting and Delting, Shetland

 Voxter House is a well-equipped residential outdoor centre for the exclusive use of groups.
 There is a good walk up the Burn of Valayre where you will find a valley with native trees.

-Shetland’s second largest village is Brae (ON breið-eið – broad ithsmus), expanded during the 1970s to house workers at the oil terminal and still busy with the ongoing developments.
-A good range of amenities is located in the village, including hotels, shops, leisure centre with swimming pool, and the multi-award-winning Frankie’s fish and chip shop and other eateries.
+Shetland’s second largest village is Brae (ON breið-eið – broad ithsmus) which expanded during the 1970s to house workers at the oil terminal and is still a busy area.
+A good range of amenities is located in the village, including hotels, bars, shops, leisure centre with swimming pool, community hall, the award-winning Frankie’s fish and chip shop and other eateries.

 Busta House, now a popular hotel, was built in 1714, but the earliest parts of the building date from 1588.
 Gargoyles from past restoration at the House of Commons can be seen in the gardens.
 The house is steeped in history and there are many tales of past inhabitants to hear.